 23) Turkey Chili

-If you work on the flavor early enough, your chili can even be heart, without the beans.
-Prepare the ground turkey and onions with the other seasonings.
-Then let it simmer with the tomatoes, peppers, and broth until it thickens.
-You will feel refreshed by the addition of avocado and cilantro.
-Diced sweet potatoes can substitute the protein provided by the beans without compromising the vibe.
+If the flavor is developed soon enough, your chili can be heartless, without the beans.
+Prepare your ground turkey and onions with the other seasonings.
+Then, allow it to simmer with the tomatoes, peppers, and broth until thick.
+The addition of avocado and cilantro will further refresh you.
+Diced sweet potatoes can also provide the protein lacking from the beans without compromising the vibe.

 24) Pan Seared Cod